Scott City, Missouri

 Scott City is a city in Cape Girardeau and Scott counties in the U.S. state of Missouri.
 The population was 4,346 at the 2020 census.
 The Scott County portion of Scott City (the majority) is part of the Sikeston Micropolitan Statistical Area, while the Cape Girardeau County portion is part of the Cape Girardeau–Jackson, MO-IL Metropolitan Statistical Area.

 History

 The town of Fornfelt and the area of Ancell were consolidated with Scott City March 7, 1960 while Illmo, Missouri, was incorporated into Scott City in 1980.
 The town of Fornfelt was previously known as Edna, but this name was changed as it was too similar to Edina, Missouri.
 Whipporwhill Hollow was the previous name of Illmo.
 The present name is derived from Scott County.

+When Scott City and Illmo consolidated, the residents participated in a referendum where they selected the name "Scott City".
+The Daily Journal stated that the name was "overwhelmingly" selected.

 In December 1848, a cholera epidemic was brought to New Orleans by emigrant ships.
 Within a few weeks, it was carried to all the principal cities on the Ohio and Mississippi Rivers.
 Six of the victims were Irish monks headed to a monastery near Dubuque, Iowa.
 These monks were buried a few hundred yards northwest of the Thebes-Scott City railroad bridge.